Image-X-Institute/TopasOpt/README.md

 To install: ```pip install TopasOpt```

-- This code will only run on linux (as will topas)
+- This code will only run on linux (as will topas) (I don't have a mac to check it on but I think it will work)
 - You require a working installation of [topas](https://topas.readthedocs.io/en/latest/getting-started/intro.html) to run the code.
 - python3.8 or greater is required.